of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 The Board of Directors may, by resolution, appoint, suspend or disband an Advisory Board named to advise the Board of Directors.
 The Board of Directors shall determine the number, qualification and term of Advisory Board Members, if any.
 Advisory Board Members shall be entitled to attend meetings of the Board of Directors, but shall not be entitled to vote as to any matter coming before the Board.

-Directors elected or appointed shall be divided into either two, three, four or five classes for the purpose of staggering their terms of office.
-The terms of office of the Directors initially classified shall be as follows: that of the first class shall expire at the next General Member Meeting, or of the Board if there be no Members, the second class at the second succeeding General Member Meeting, the third class, if any, at the third succeeding General Member Meeting, the fourth class, if any, at the fourth succeeding General Member Meeting, and the fifth class, if any, at the fifth succeeding General Member Meeting.
+Directors elected or appointed shall be divided into two classes for the purpose of staggering their terms of office.
+The terms of office of the Directors initially classified shall be as follows: that of the first class shall expire at the next General Member Meeting, or of the Board if there be no Members, and the second class at the second succeeding General Member Meeting.
 After such initial classification, Directors to replace those whose terms expire at each General Member Meeting shall be elected at such meeting to hold office for a full term in accordance with such classification pursuant to N.Y.
 C.P.L.R.703 (McKinney 1995).

 Article III: Director and Member Meetings